AxtonGrams/terraform-provider-wiz/docs/data-sources/cloud_accounts.md

 - `max_pages` (Number) How many pages to return.
 0 means all pages.
     - Defaults to `0`.
 - `project_id` (String) Query cloud accounts of a specific linked project, given its id.
 - `search` (List of String) Free text search on cloud account name or tags or external-id.
-Specify list of empty string to return all cloud acocunts.
+Specify list of empty string to return all cloud accounts.
 - `status` (List of String) Query cloud accounts by status.
     - Allowed values:
         - CONNECTED